vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 ...a keyword for variable instantiation was created and called `var`.

-If you remember your first day of learning Javascript, it probably involved `var`.
-This little keyword, short for `variable`, took us a long way.
+If you remember your first day learning Javascript, it probably involved `var`.
+This little keyword was our only option for declaring variables in Javascript for a long time.
 In fact, every web site and application that used Javascript between it's inception in 1995 and the release of ECMAScript 2015 (ES6) used `var` and only `var` to create variables.
+(Someone fact check me on this statement, but I think it's accurate.)

 The `var` keyword is no longer relevant, but in order to truly understand our present, we must understand our past.